 - For Amazon SDK integrations, any services directly related to Google Play services, such as in-app purchase validation, are not currently supported.

-To integrate the Swrve SDK into a non-web app, you need the app’s default API key that appears on the Integration Settings screen.
-However, if you want to use different API keys for different platforms, are integrating the Web SDK, or want to send an external user ID when using the Event, Push or Batch Push APIs, you must generate a new API key specifically for that purpose.
+To integrate the Swrve SDK into a non-web app, you need the app’s default API key that appears on the Integration Settings or the User Settings screen.
+However, you might need to create and use other types of API keys, such as in the following situations:

 To generate a new API key: